Next: Formatting Options, Previous: Customization, Up: Customization

 regardless of platform) are evaluated first but each element must

-evaluate to a single directory name.
+evaluate to a single name of a directory.
 Trailing /s are

 ignored.
 (Specific directories in woman-path are also searched.)